rust-lang/rfcs/text/0000-let-expression.md

 But luck is not always with us.
 We can't expect each new RFC to randomly add another piece of the let expression puzzle to the language.
-For example `matches!` and `let-else` are against this and `let-else` is the possible killer for this RFC.
+For example `matches!` and `let-else` are potentially against this, `matches!` can [coexist with let expression][future-of-matches] but let-else is not compatible with let expression and they can hardly be together in one place.
 Fortunately, people have felt that `let-else` is not compatible with `if let chain`, and this is one of the unresolved questions.
 The answer to this question is: they are not compatible!
 This RFC with less addition to language grammar and more expressive power is superior.